-Southland is well known for its mineral and coal wealth and for several years we have been involved with prospectivity modelling and permit management in the region.
+Southland is well known for its mineral and coal wealth, and for several years Kenex has been involved with mineral potential mapping and permit management in the region.

-The Southland region is located south of Otago and hosts intrusive suites known for Mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation.
+The Southland region is located south of Otago and hosts intrusive suites known for mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation.
 These intrusives are overlain by Tertiary sediments which host several coal and lignite sequences.
-These coal and lignite sequences are currently the main mining focus of the region; however, significant exploration of Southland for mineral deposits is underway by several companies.
+These coal and lignite sequences are currently the main mining focus of the region; however, extensive exploration of Southland for mineral deposits is underway by several companies.

-Kenex has undertaken prospectivity modelling of mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation in Southland to identify targets in the region for follow-up exploration (Partington and Hill, 2008).
-For this modelling we used the fuzzy logic technique to combine derivative predictive maps created from databases of geological mapping, geochemical sampling, geophysics (where available) and mineral occurrences.
+Kenex has undertaken mineral potential mapping of mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation in Southland to identify targets in the region for follow-up exploration (Partington and Hill, 2008).
+For this mineral potential mapping we used the fuzzy logic technique to combine predictive maps created from databases of geological mapping, geochemical sampling, geophysics (where available), and mineral occurrences.
 These maps were created to represent elements of the mineral system for mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation and combined to form a map showing the areas most prospective in Southland.

 The Longwood Ranges, Takitimu ranges, and Greenhills regions of Southland have long been recognised as having the potential to host economic mineralisation related to mafic Ni-Cu-PGE and porphyry Cu-Au mineral systems.
-Our modelling successfully identified these known areas supporting the validity of this model as a predictor for mineralisation in Southland.
-The results reduced the search area in Southland down to 3% of the study area for porphyry mineralisation and to 6% for mafic mineralisation.
-The modelling conducted has allowed Kenex clients such as Lodestar Resources Limited, Paramount Platinum Limited and Continental Resources Limited to target their exploration more effectively, ensure they are using the right exploration tools, and to try and make more objective management decisions while quickly moving closer toward finding an ore deposit.
+Our mineral potential mapping successfully identified these known areas supporting the validity of these models as predictors of mineralisation in Southland.
+The results reduced the exploration search area in Southland down to 3% of the study area for porphyry Cu-Au mineralisation and to 6% for mafic Ni-Cu-PGE mineralisation.
+The mineral potential mapping conducted has allowed Kenex clients such as Lodestar Resources Limited, Paramount Platinum Limited, and Continental Resources Limited to target their exploration more effectively, ensure they are using the right exploration tools, and to try and make more objective management decisions while quickly moving closer toward finding an ore deposit.